thorrak/fermentrack/docs/source/develop/push support.rst

 Supported "Push" Targets
 ------------------------------

-Fermentrack currently supports two push targets, though more are likely to be added in the near future:
+Fermentrack currently supports one push target, though more are likely to be added in the near future:

-- Brewers Friend - Fermentrack supports pushing collected data from specific gravity sensors to Brewers Friend using their push API
 - "Generic" Push Target - Fermentrack's "native" push format - Pushes both specific gravity & temperature data